-Describe the patterns shown in the data from November 2015 to April 2016.
-Suggest an explanation for the pattern shown in the data.
+Describe the pattern November 2015 to A ns shown in the data from April 2016.
+Suggest an explanat in the data. ion for the pattern shown

 What could be done to limit the spread of MRSA?

 Relationships in an ecosystem